DBGrow/factom-objectdb/README.md

 # State of development

-This library is in active development, currently at proof of concept stage.
+This library is in active development, currently at alpha stage.
 Commits may contain breaking changes!

 ## Prerequisites